 Social detoxification is suited for people whose drug abuse will only lead to moderate withdrawal symptoms, including withdrawal from:

 - infrequent alcohol use

 The social detoxification method tries to assist clients during their cravings and withdrawal without medication, but the process is still supervised by nurses and counselors that manage the clients’ health.
-In social detoxification, clients are not segregated into institution-like rooms as they detox, but are urged to live along with and socialize with other addicts that are in recovery.
-In this method of detox, clients are prepared to live together and work alongside other addicts in recovery when they subsequently enter in a treatment program.
+In social detoxification, clients are not segregated into institution-like rooms but are urged to live along with and socialize with other addicts that are in recovery.
+In this method, clients are prepared to live together and work alongside other addicts in recovery when they subsequently enter a treatment program.

 Care Treatment Addiction Rehab’s Strategies

 We know that different types of substances result in different withdrawal symptoms, making it crucial to participate in a detox program that knows how to cope with these effects.
 Depressants, like barbiturates, benzodiazepines, and alcohol, may cause:

 Stimulants (for instance, amphetamines, methamphetamine, cocaine, and Ritalin) don’t typically require more than emotional support from family, friends, and counselors.
 When appropriate, doctors may recommend medication to prevent stimulant psychosis, which can result in: